Mastering SOAP Notes as a Wellness Professional

 SOAP notes are a trusted method of documentation in the field of healthcare.
-They offer medical professionals a comprehensive and consistent method for capturing the details surrounding a session with a patient.
+They offer medical professionals a comprehensive and consistent method for capturing the details of a client session.
 They’re highly effective, too, when you consider SOAP notes have been providing a cognitive framework for clinical reasoning in traditional medicine for decades.

 If you’re a health and wellness pro wondering what is the benefit of using SOAP notes in building your functional medicine practice, it turns out there are many:

-It may be tempting to think that they are called “SOAP notes” because they clean up your documentation (and, spoiler, they do)!
+It may be tempting to think that they're called “SOAP notes” because they clean up your documentation (and, spoiler, they do).
 SOAP is actually an acronym that stands for Subjective, Objective, Assessment, and Plan.
 Each of these words represents a unique section of notes you take during a client encounter.

 In this article we’ll dive into each individual SOAP component, provide details on how to write a SOAP note, and share some relevant examples of SOAP notes for health and wellness professionals.

-Your SOAP note template can be short or long, depending on your clinical needs.
+Depending on your clinical needs, your SOAP note template can be short or long.
 Long SOAP notes provide a more comprehensive summary, in-depth explanations, and detailed treatment plans.
 An example of a SOAP note a practitioner might create when meeting a client for an initial evaluation around chronic digestive issues would likely choose a longer format that captures this type of information:

 Using a short SOAP note template would be more appropriate for instances where a brief overview of the patient’s status will suffice, like during a follow-up visit or routine check-in.
 In our example above, the practitioner would likely take shorter SOAP notes if the client’s gut health has greatly improved and the appointment is a quick check-in on progress.